damianhakert/damianhakert.github.io/source/posts/2017-02-10-postmortem-of-database-outage-of-january-31.html.md

 Finally, we're looking into improving our abuse reporting and response system.
 More information regarding this can be found in the issue ["Removal of users by spam should not hard delete"](https://gitlab.com/gitlab-org/gitlab-ce/issues/27581).

+If you think there are additional measures we can take to prevent incidents like this please let us know in the comments.

 ## Troubleshooting FAQ